Prag8855/aab/content/guides/german-health-insurance.md

 The cost depends on 4 things:

 - **Your age when you join**
     Young people pay less.
 The insurer also saves part of your payments for when you are old.
 If you join when you are young, your payments are lower when you are old.
 If you plan to leave Germany after a few years, you can get health insurance without old age provisions.
 It's much cheaper.
+If you are over 40 years old, public health insurance makes more sense.[^28]
 - **Your health condition when you join**
     Usually, you must get a health check at the doctor.
 If you have pre-existing health problems, insurers charge more or reject you.[^9] After you join, if you get really sick and use your insurance all the time, the price does not change, and they can't kick you out.
 - **The coverage you choose**